Felix D. Arroyo

-Felix D. Arroyo (born Apr 16, 1948) is the Register of Probate for Suffolk County, Massachusetts effective 2018, and a former at-large member of the Boston City Council.
+Felix D. Arroyo (born April 16, 1948) is an American retired politician.
+He held roles in the cabinet of the Mayor of Boston under Raymond Flynn; served on the Boston School Committee; was an at-large member of the Boston City Council; and was the Register of Probate for Suffolk County, Massachusetts, at the time of his retirement in 2023.

 Early years

-Arroyo was raised in a public housing project in Puerto Rico by his late father, Felicito Arroyo, a World War II veteran and police detective, and his late mother, Elisa Arroyo, a garment seamstress and an ILGWU member.
+Arroyo was raised in a public housing project in Arecibo, Puerto Rico, by his father, Felicito Arroyo, a World War II veteran and police detective, and his mother, Elisa Arroyo, a garment seamstress and an ILGWU member.

 Arroyo completed his undergraduate studies and received a Masters in Secondary Education at the University of Puerto Rico.
 He was the first member of his family to earn a college degree; he continued with his graduate studies at Harvard University, MIT, and the University of Puerto Rico.

 A long-time resident of Boston, Arroyo taught at Springfield College, UMass Boston, Roxbury Community College, Boston University, and Emmanuel College.

 Political career

 Arroyo ran for the Boston School Committee in 1981 and 1983, becoming the first Latino to run citywide, and the first Latino to pass a primary.
 In 1984, Arroyo founded the Latino Democratic Committee, the first statewide Latino political organization in Massachusetts, and served as the Latin American Affairs Director for United States Senator John Kerry.
 Arroyo served in the cabinet of Mayor of Boston Raymond Flynn from 1985 until 1992.
 In 1992, Arroyo resigned his salaried position as the Director of Personnel for the City of Boston, in order to take an unpaid position as a member of the Boston School Committee.
-He would later serve as Vice President and President of the Boston School Committee, where he served from 1992 until 1999.
+He later served as Vice President and President of the Boston School Committee, where he served from 1992 until 1999.